fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * What is the Responsibility in the context of the SRP?
 * What does "reason to change" mean in the context of the SRP?
 * Can the same "reason to change" be used in different modules?
-* How Information Hiding as a criterion for system decomposition is related to the SRP?
+* How Information Hiding as a criterion for a system decomposition is related to the SRP?
 * What are the rules that balance the SRP in the opposite direction and help to avoid overdoing the decomposition?
 * Can we apply the SRP if we have no forecast how system can evolve (for example we are completely unfamiliar with the project)?
 * How is the SRP related to DRY principle?